gregofgreg5/magick-ink2020/npc-directory/oathbreakers.md

 Ejected from the temple after killing a few priests, he roamed the forests and wild lands on the fringes of civilization learning to hunt people that the whispers in his head told him must be killed.
 He discovered an affinity for swarms of insects (that were also a large part of his diet) and a cloud of magical Murder Hornets became his to command, constantly buzzing around him, his spells manifesting them as part of their effect.
 It was there that he was found by The Dragonborn, who also believes that there are some people who simply need to die.
 Since then The Hunter has followed The Dragonborn in all his pursuits, believing the knight is an unknowing agent of the death god and delighting in the hunts, torture, and death they engage in together.

 ## The Runecaster

+## The Patron / The Bounty Hunters' Guild